What You Need to Know About the Art of Spending Money

 Finally, drive carefully.
 Accidents are very expensive and are also quite damaging to both car and driver.

 I grew up in a cold weather climate.

-After vacationing in areas that enjoyed beautiful weather most of the year, I decided that it would be better to live there year round than to wait every year in misery to take an expensive but brie trip to such a place.
+After vacationing in areas that enjoyed beautiful weather most of the year, I decided that it would be better to live there year round than to wait every year in misery to take an expensive but brief trip to such a place.

-For years now, I've lived in a gorgeous area that is just ten minutes from a world famous beach.
+For years now, I've lived in a gorgeous area that is just ten minutes from a world-famous beach.
 People spend fortunes to come here for brief periods of time, but I get to enjoy all of the benefits at no extra cost simply because I decided it would be best to live in a place like this.

 For example, one night we got to see a free concert run by the famous DJ Wolfman Jack that featured four of the greatest rock and roll groups of the 50's.
 We found out about it by going to the Chamber of Commerce to see if there were any deals for tourists!

-Our spending strategy allows us to live well and save money doing it.
+This is because our spending strategy allows us to live well and save money doing it.

 Do you think the advice in this article will help you to live a bit better?